Pursuing Wonder, Knowledge & Love

 Latin: Form 1a students will enjoy a gentle introduction to Latin studies, learning songs, hymns, prayers, nursery rhymes, and poems in Latin using Mater Anserina and Lingua Angelica.

-Students in Form 1b will use Song School Latin from Classical Academic Press.
-We follow a 2-year rotation in Form 1b LHA, with Song School Latin Book 1 covered in 2023-2024 and Song School Latin Book 2 covered in 2024-2025.
+Students in Form 1b and 1c will use Song School Latin from Classical Academic Press.
+In 2024-2025, Form 1b LHA, will use Song School Latin Book 1, and Form 1c will use Song School Latin Book 2.

 Science Form I at Bluebonnet Home Scholars Collaborative uses materials from a variety of sources including TOPS Science, Sonlight Curriculum, Elemental Science, and living books.
 The hands-on, discovery-based curriculum harmonizes with our gentle, Charlotte Mason approach while still offering substantive coverage of the subject at an age-appropriate level.
 Students will use scientific practices in collaborative groups to implement simple experimental investigations as well as communicate valid conclusions through both speaking and writing/drawing.